 Diversity is Essential

 Diversity, across the entire spectrum of our connected world, is important to your organization.
-Not just because of political correctness, which seems to be a driver for some.
+Not just because of political correctness, which seems to be a driver for some brands (and if you are doing it just for that, it shows).
 No, diversity is important because it is essential to the success of the work.
 If you see diversity as covering a base, you are not doing diversity right.
 And in 2020, that’s bad.

 Major guffaws aren’t all that common.
 But they happen.
 And they are amplified on a global social media stage for all to cringe, defend, laugh, or shake their head.
 The brand looks tone deaf, compounded by whatever other labels get attached.
 No one wants that.